rism-digital/verovio-reference-book/_book/04-advanced-topics/03-layout-options.md

 Adding `--justification-bracket-group 0.2` with reduce the space between the staves in the bracket group, even though still changing it be cause the value is not `0.0`.
 The spacing between the other staves and the systems is consequently increased.

 {% include music-notation-only example="justification-bracket-group-0-5" class="centered" %}

+### Generating single-system incipits

+Generating single-system incipits can be done with the options `--page-height 100` and `--adjust-page-height` enabled.
+This way, the first page will contain only the first system of music.
+Its width can be set as desired with `--page-width`, here with `1500`:

+{% include music-notation-only example="incipit" %}